 - P-EBT benefits will be calculated from the beginning of the mandated statewide school closure, which was March 16th.
-Benefits will continue to be issued through the end of the 2020 school year.
+This amount will be distributed in one lump sum, totaling up to $370.50 per child.

 Will this affect my ability to receive other benefits?